Funding Opportunities

 Caltrans-Funded Research Grants

-The NCST issues its RFP for Caltrans-funded research projects, white papers, translational projects, and seed grants typically in February of each year, and the RFP is generally open for approximately one month.
-Awards are typically announced in July, with awarded projects expected to start no earlier than the Fall quarter/semester, generally with one-year terms.
-Individual awards range from $30,000 to $140,000 in total costs.
-Priority is given to proposals with a California scope and that inform or help implement Caltrans' goals and activities, within the NCST research areas of Vehicle Technology, Infrastructure Provision, and Travel Demand.
+The NCST issues an RFP for Caltrans-funded research projects, white papers, translational projects, and seed grants, typically in the spring (though the timing will vary), and the RFP is generally open for approximately one month.
+Individual awards range from $30,000 to $120,000 in total costs.
+Priority is given to proposals with a California scope and that inform or help implement Caltrans' goals and activities.

 Requests for Proposals